 The Go8 Board, which consists of the vice-chancellors (presidents) of its eight member universities, meets five times a year.
-In 2013 the Board will meet on 19 February, 23 May, 25 July, 3 October and 21 November.

 The Chair of the Board rotates among member universities.

 The current Chair of the Board is Professor Ian Young AO, Vice-Chancellor, The Australian National University.

 Professor Ian Young was appointed Vice-Chancellor of The Australian National University in March 2011, having previously been Vice-Chancellor of Swinburne University of Technology for 7 years (2003 to 2011).
 He was Executive Dean of the Faculty of Engineering, Computer and Mathematical Sciences at the University of Adelaide from 1999 to 2003.
 For part of this time he simultaneously held the position of Pro Vice-Chancellor (International).